-Your Consultation with the Surgeon
+Your consultation with the surgeon

 The consultation is an opportunity to have a detailed discussion with your surgeon so you are clear about surgery before you give your consent.

-Make sure that you talk to the surgeon who will be performing your procedure before you give your consent to have surgery.
+Talk to the surgeon who will be performing your procedure before you give your consent to have surgery.
 Only that surgeon should advise you about the procedure.
 Don't be afraid to ask questions.
 Reputable surgeons and hospital staff will be happy to discuss everything with you.
 Be wary of surgeons and hospitals that do not want to discuss the details of surgery with you.

 Why do you want surgery and what are your options?